 IN YOUR BOX THIS WEEK

-Broccoli // Store in the crisper drawer of the fridge.
-The colder the better for broccoli.
-Try to use within a few days.
+Cucumbers // Store in the crisper drawer of the refrigerator.
+Try to use within one week.

 Kohlrabi // The kohlrabi bulb will last up to a month in the fridge.
 Use within a couple weeks if you plan to eat it raw.